alankrit25bai10512-tech/Brain-tumor-Classification/Statement.md

 ##  🎯 2.
 Scope of the Project

-* **✅ 2.1.
+ **✅ 2.1.
 In Scope (Deliverables):**
-- Data preparation and augmentation pipeline using `ImageDataGenerator` to improve generalization on limited datasets.
+  * **Data preparation and augmentation pipeline using `Image Data Generator` to improve generalization on limited datasets.**
-- Model development and comparison using transfer learning (VGG16 and ResNet50 backbones) with a custom classification head.
+  * **Model development and comparison using Transfer Learning (specifically VGG16 and ResNet50 backbones) with a custom classification head.**
-- Training, validation, and evaluation (accuracy and loss reporting) on labeled MR images organized in directory structure.
+  * **Training, validation, and comprehensive evaluation (accuracy and loss reporting) on labeled MR images organized in a directory structure.**

-* **🚫 2.2.
+ **🚫 2.2.
 Out of Scope (Exclusions):**
-- Clinical deployment, integration with hospital PACS, or regulatory approval workflows.
+  * **Clinical deployment, integration with hospital PACS, or regulatory approval workflows.**
-- Pixel-level tasks such as segmentation or bounding-box detection — this project focuses on whole-image classification.
+  * **Pixel-level tasks such as segmentation or bounding-box detection (this project focuses solely on whole-image classification).**
-- Support for other imaging modalities (CT, X-ray) unless explicitly extended.
+  * **Support for other imaging modalities (e.g., CT, X-ray) unless explicitly extended in future phases.**

-● Target users
+ ## 🧑‍⚕️ 3.
+Target Users

-- Radiologists: receive a fast, automated second opinion to prioritize and triage cases.
+ * **Radiologists: receive a fast, automated second opinion to prioritize and triage cases.**
-- Neurologists / Oncologists: obtain quick preliminary classifications to inform further diagnostics and treatment planning.
+ * **Neurologists / Oncologists: obtain quick preliminary classifications to inform further diagnostics and treatment planning.**
-- Medical researchers: use the codebase and trained models as a reproducible baseline for experimentation and improvement.
+ * **Medical researchers: use the codebase and trained models as a reproducible baseline for experimentation and improvement.**
-- Medical students / educators: use the models and visualizations as teaching aids for MRI pattern recognition.
+ * **Medical students / educators: use the models and visualizations as teaching aids for MRI pattern recognition.**

-● High-level features
+## ✨ 4.
+High-Level Features

-- Four-class classification: accepts an MRI image (224×224 RGB) and outputs probabilities for {Glioma, Meningioma, Pituitary, No Tumor}.
+* **Four-class classification: accepts an MRI image (224×224 RGB) and outputs probabilities for {Glioma, Meningioma, Pituitary, No Tumor}.**
-- Transfer learning backbone: VGG16 and ResNet50 pretrained on ImageNet with a frozen base and a small trainable classification head.
+* **Transfer learning backbone: VGG16 and ResNet50 pretrained on ImageNet with a frozen base and a small trainable classification head.**
-- Data augmentation: on-the-fly image augmentation (rotation, width/height shifts, zoom, horizontal flip) to reduce overfitting.
+* **Data augmentation: on-the-fly image augmentation (rotation, width/height shifts, zoom, horizontal flip) to reduce overfitting.**
-- Training & evaluation: training scripts/notebook that log accuracy and validation accuracy, plot training histories, and evaluate final models with `model.evaluate()`.
+* **Training & evaluation: training scripts/notebook that log accuracy and validation accuracy, plot training histories, and evaluate final models with `model.evaluate().**

-Notes
+## ⚠️ Important Note
-- This project is intended as a research/educational prototype and not as a clinical diagnostic tool.
-Any clinical use would require extensive validation, regulatory approval, and integration with clinical workflows.
+* **This project is intended as a research/educational prototype and not as a clinical diagnostic tool.
+Any clinical use would require extensive validation, regulatory approval, and integration with clinical workflows.**